jasongoodwin/topics/README.md

 # topics-rs
 Rust TCP Pub/Sub broker built from scratch.
 Inspired by Redis' protocol.

 This project is a demonstration and for us to learn together!
+I haven't worked on it much or bench'd it but it should be feasible to get it screaming fast.
+The core is single threaded, async around the edges.
-It's not intended for production use currently, although would be a good seed project.
+It's not intended for production use currently, although it would be a good project to build on.
 See REDIS if you need something similar as the streams and pub/sub features are well developed.
+If the topics were sharded, it would be possible to get this to outperform Redis with out much effort.

 ## Status
 This project was built to get me back into rust as it's been a few months.
 It has some notes on rust usage hard won from a lot of days and nights building.
 I've done some cool things with rust like build a distributed backend for Indradb.
 Rust has a steep initial learning curve but it's become my favorite language.

-I'm still iterating on this and covering it with more testing but it's coming along.

 Some notes are included in the readme for next steps.